datajoint/element-array-ephys/README.md

-# DataJoint Element - Canonical Electrophysiology
+# DataJoint Element - Array Electrophysiology Element
-DataJoint Element for electrophysiology.
+DataJoint Element for array electrophysiology.

-This repository features DataJoint pipeline design for extracellular electrophysiology, with ***Neuropixels*** probe and ***kilosort*** spike sorting method.
+This repository features DataJoint pipeline design for extracellular array electrophysiology, with ***Neuropixels*** probe and ***kilosort*** spike sorting method.

 The pipeline presented here is not a complete pipeline by itself, but rather a modular